sumsolsofficials/football-live-score-AI/README.md

 Update `VITE_API_URL` in the frontend `.env` to point to your deployed backend URL before building.

-**Recommended platforms:** Vercel, Netlify, Cloudflare Pages.

 > **Important:** Configure your static host to serve `index.html` for all routes (SPA fallback), as the app uses client-side routing via React Router.

 ---

 ## Future Improvements

-- **Socket.IO on the frontend** — replace the REST polling interval in `MatchesContext` with a proper Socket.IO client connection to reduce REST calls and push updates in real time
+- **Socket.IO on the frontend** - replace the REST polling interval in `MatchesContext` with a proper Socket.IO client connection to reduce REST calls and push updates in real time
-- **Standings page** — league table with points, goal difference, and form guide
+- **Standings page** - league table with points, goal difference, and form guide
-- **Favourite teams** — persist selected teams and surface their fixtures prominently on the Home page
+- **Favourite teams** - persist selected teams and surface their fixtures prominently on the Home page
-- **Push notifications** — browser notifications for goals in followed matches
+- **Push notifications** - browser notifications for goals in followed matches
-- **Search across fixtures** — global search for teams and players, not just leagues
+- **Search across fixtures** - global search for teams and players, not just leagues
-- **Match history** — browse fixtures from past dates, not just today
+- **Match history** - browse fixtures from past dates, not just today
-- **Head-to-head stats** — historical results between two teams on the match detail page
+- **Head-to-head stats** - historical results between two teams on the match detail page
-- **Redis cache** — replace the in-memory cache with Redis so the backend can be scaled horizontally without cache inconsistency
+- **Redis cache** - replace the in-memory cache with Redis so the backend can be scaled horizontally without cache inconsistency
-- **Rate limit dashboard** — display remaining API calls for the day in the Settings page
+- **Rate limit dashboard** - display remaining API calls for the day in the Settings page
-- **Unit and integration tests** — test coverage for the service layer and critical React components
+- **Unit and integration tests** - test coverage for the service layer and critical React components

 ---